tdec/sbremote/README.md

 2. Run `./setup.sh`.
 This will create a venv environment in the current directory and install required libraries.
 3. Run `./runme.sh`.
 This will start the program and allow you to pair with an Apple TV.
 Leave this program running in the background.

+## Docker

+For the first usage and to create your appletv.json file, use the usage instructions above.

+To build a docker image, run `sudo docker build -t sbremote .` To run the docker image, run `docker run -d --name sbremote --restart=unless-stopped --network=host -v /var/run/docker.sock:/var/run/docker.sock:ro sbremote`

+The restart logic has been changed for now to restart the docker image every once in a while, as I didn't feel like debugging why the restart logic was needed there in the first place.

+## Troubleshooting
 ## Configuration

 ### What gets skipped?